vanperote/netflix-page-clone/README.md

-# netflix-page-clone
+# netflix_clone
-Created with CodeSandbox
+I Created Basic Netflix clone with CodeSandbox just by using HTML, CSS , JAVASCRIPT